Apoptosis and the Response to Anti-Cancer Drugs

-Earlier studies from Dr. Kaufmann's Anticancer Drug Action Lab provided some of the first biochemical evidence that anticancer drugs induce apoptosis in susceptible cells, that selective protein degradation occurs during this process, and that intracellular cysteine proteases called caspases contribute to this degradation.
+Earlier studies from Dr. Kaufmann's Anticancer Drug Action Lab provided some of the first biochemical evidence that conventional and targeted anti-cancer drugs induce programed cell death, also called apoptosis, in susceptible cells.
+The studies also showed that selective protein degradation occurs during this process and that intracellular cysteine proteases called caspases contribute to this degradation.

 Building on these earlier results, current studies in our lab focus on understanding the pathways that lead to caspase activation and the mechanisms that regulate those pathways.

 These studies have important implications for understanding why some cancers respond to chemotherapy or immunotherapy and others don't.

 One pathway leading to apoptosis, the so-called extrinsic or death receptor pathway, involves tumor cell killing that is initiated by cytotoxic T lymphocytes and natural killer cells.

 Our research team previously showed that death receptors, which must be present on the cell surface in order for this pathway to be activated, are inhibited from going to the cell surface when the signaling molecule protein kinase Cβ is activated.
 Conversely, expression of these death receptors is increased by treatment with poly-(ADP-ribose) polymerase (PARP) inhibitors.

 These observations, which are currently being explored in greater detail, lay the foundation for efforts to increase the efficacy of immunotherapy by modulating the death receptor pathway in various tumors.
 In addition, our recent studies have implicated the death receptor pathway in the TP53-independent anti-leukemic effects of inhibitors of the kinases Chk1, ATR and Wee1 as single agents.